Best May Dividend Paying Stocks

 These lists of dividend stocks are great places to look for solid dividend-paying companies.
 So, what are they?

 First of all, we have the Dividends Kings.
-They are companies that have paid and increased their dividends for at least 50 years in a row.
+They are companies that have paid and increased their dividends for at least 50 consecutive years.

 Furthermore, there are Dividend Aristocrats.
 They represent companies trading in the S&P 500 stock index.
 Also, they have paid and increased their dividends for at least 25 consecutive years.

 Finally, we have the list of Dividend Achievers.
-They are stocks that have raised dividends for at least 10 years in a row.
+They are stocks that have raised dividends for at least ten years in a row.

 Related: More reading about some of the best Dividend Achievers